jensortenholm/okdlab/README.md

 the installation is complete, three OKD master nodes, and three OKD worker nodes.
 All VMs are installed and configured using terraform (see main.tf).

 It is also possible to setup a cluster with only three OKD nodes that act simultaneously as masters and workers, which can be a great option for a homelab with limited hardware resources.
+Also, it is possible to run a single node cluster for some use cases.

 ### DHCP